rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/checkpoint1.md

 The motion controller on the MBot is the interface between the planner and the low level controller.
 It reads in a planned path (`robot_path_t`) on the `CONTROLLER_PATH` channel and executes the planned motion of the robot.

 ### Task 1.4
-Implement this motion controller in `mbot/mbot_autonomy/src/mbot/motion_controller.cpp`.
-This program will run on the embedded computer.
+Study the motion controller in `mbot/mbot_autonomy/src/mbot/motion_controller.cpp`.
+This program will run on the Jetson Nano.
+The stock controller implements basic PID waypoint following, which is sufficient to follow a given path, although it may be wise to implement a more advanced motion controller such as carrot following or smooth pursuit.

 {: .required_for_report }
 Describe and document your motion control algorithm for getting between waypoints.